wp-plugins/farticles/readme.txt

 == Description ==

-Farticles will makes your WordPress site fart when a page is scrolled.
+Farticles makes your WordPress site fart when a page is scrolled.

 Use with care as websites playing any kind of audio without a warning or permission from the user are generally obnoxious and annoying.